josh0xA/darkdump/README.md

   <img src="https://github.com/josh0xA/darkdump/blob/main/imgs/ddumplogo.png?raw=true"</img>
 </p>

-## About Darkdump (Recent Notice - 03/29/22)
+## About Darkdump (Recent Notice - 12/27/22)
 Darkdump is a simple script written in Python3.9 in which it allows users to enter a search term (query) in the command line and darkdump will pull all the deep web sites relating to that query.
-Darkdump wraps up the darksearch.io API - *Note that darksearch.io now forbids public queries so I will be changing the new API as soon as possible*.
+Darkdump2.0 is here, enjoy!
 ## Installation
 1) ``git clone https://github.com/josh0xA/darkdump``<br/>
 2) ``cd darkdump``<br/>